 Visitors can learn about local wildlife and the unique natural habitats in western North Carolina’s mountain region.

-At the Center, the natural history of the mountains and how the N.C.
-Wildlife Resources Commission works to conserve wildlife diversity is illustrated in an award-winning film.
-The Center also includes an exhibit hall, allowing visitors a close-up view of a variety of mountain wildlife species, including fish, reptiles and amphibians.
+At the center, the natural history of the mountains and how the N.C.
+Wildlife Resources Commission works to conserve wildlife diversity are illustrated in an award-winning film.
+The center also includes an exhibit hall, allowing visitors a close-up view of a variety of mountain wildlife species, including fish, reptiles and amphibians.

 Adjacent to the center is the Bobby N. Setzer State Fish Hatchery, where visitors may watch and feed the brook, brown and rainbow trout that are raised and then placed in local hatchery-supported streams and rivers.

 The center has an interpretive trail through a mountain cove forest habitat, which is easily

 The center is also a great starting point for several hiking trails, including a trip up John Rock, which has fantastic views.

 To get to the Pisgah Center for Wildlife Education and the hatchery, travel five miles from the national forest’s entrance in Brevard and then take a left on FR 475 for 1.5 miles.

 The center is open from 8 a.m. to 4:45 p.m., Monday to Saturday, from April to November, and Monday to Friday, December to March.
 For more information, call (828) 877-4423 or go to